HuyBuiT/Polkadot-GNFT/README.md

 - Connect your Polkadot wallet.
 - Use the AI tools to generate your prompt and create your image.
 - Mint your NFT directly within the dApp with zero fees.

 **Future Plans**
-- Expansion of AI Capabilities: We plan to continuously improve the AI tools for more dynamic image and text generation.
+- **Expansion of AI Capabilities**: We plan to continuously improve the AI tools for more dynamic image and text generation.
-- Additional Blockchain Integrations: In the future, we plan to integrate with more blockchains to offer even more flexibility to users.
+- **Additional Blockchain Integrations**: In the future, we plan to integrate with more blockchains to offer even more flexibility to users.
-- Community Features: We aim to introduce features to engage the GNFT community, including collaborations, contests, and more!
+- **Community Features**: We aim to introduce features to engage the GNFT community, including collaborations, contests, and more!